kbverlaan/conclave-sim/README.md

 ## What is This?

 ConclaveSim is a simulation framework that models the papal election process using Large Language Model (LLM) agents.
-Each cardinal is represented by an autonomous agent powered by Claude 3.7 Sonnet, with unique backgrounds and perspectives derived from real-world data about the College of Cardinals.
+Each cardinal is represented by an autonomous agent powered by Claude 3 Sonnet (via OpenRouter), with unique backgrounds and perspectives derived from real-world data about the College of Cardinals.

 The simulation allows researchers and observers to explore the dynamics of papal elections by having AI agents engage in discussions and cast votes according to their simulated beliefs and priorities.
 The framework supports different modes of interaction including single voting rounds, multi-round elections, and discussion-based proceedings.